-The MPO complies with this requirement through the policies and actions identified in MPO's Title VI Non-Discrimination Program/Language Assistance Plan that was approved by the MPO Policy Board on October 7, 2020, and an update to the plan was approval November 2023.
-The MPO's offices and all public meeting locations are ADA compliant and most meeting locations are transit accessible.
+The MPO complies with this requirement through the policies and actions identified in MPO's Title VI Non-Discrimination Program/Language Assistance Plan that was approved by the MPO Policy Board on November 1, 2023.
+The MPO's offices and all public meeting locations are ADA-compliant and most meeting locations are transit accessible.
 The MPO's RTP includes recommendations to provide pedestrian facilities that facilitate safe, efficient, and accessible pedestrian travel, including addressing gaps in the pedestrian network through connections to regional off-street bicycle paths, transit, and major destinations.
 The plan recommends that new facilities be constructed in accordance with ADA and its implementing regulations and that local communities prepare and implement ADA compliance plans to retrofit non-conforming facilities to ADA standards.
 The plan also recommends that accessible pedestrian signal systems and other ADA accessibility treatments be installed where necessary.
 The MPO has developed a detailed pedestrian facility geodatabase and network to allow analysis of pedestrian accessibility, including ADA accessibility to bus stops and key destinations.
 The database with an interactive map has been posted online and the MPO has offered assistance to local communities in development of their ADA transition plans.